Trump critic gets 1st pitch at Series game Trump to attend

 Andrés' companies filed a counterclaim, and the case in D.C.
 Superior Court was settled in 2017.

-The Washington Nationals made the announcement Friday.
-Major League Baseball said the decision on first pitches is made jointly between the host team and MLB.
+Manfred spoke with Trump about whether the president wanted to throw out the ceremonial first pitch.

+"His view was that in order to make the fan experience as positive as possible, he would arrive at Game 5 sometime after the game began, so that wouldn't interfere with fans getting into the stadium.
+Quite frankly, we were very grateful for that," Manfred said.
+"His sole focus was if I do something like a first pitch or arrive in that timeframe, is it going to be disruptive to the everyday fan getting into the ballpark and enjoying the game, and he didn't want that kind of disruption."

-Washington leads Houston 2-0 in the best-of-seven series going into Game 3 on Friday, so a Game 5 on Sunday is not yet assured.
+Washington leads Houston 2-1 in the best-of-seven series after the Astros' 4-1 win on Saturday morning, so a Game 5 on Sunday is assured.

 Trump would be the first sitting president to attend a World Series game since George W. Bush threw out the ceremonial first pitch at New York's Yankee Stadium before Game 3 in 2001.